-AIU’s Prior Learning Assessment Specialists work with community college transfer students during the admissions process to identify qualifying courses that may be eligible to count towards a degree program’s requirements.
+AIU’s Prior Learning Assessment Evaluators work with community college transfer students during the admissions process to identify qualifying courses that may be eligible to count towards a degree program’s requirements.
 In order to qualify, eligible undergraduate courses must have been offered by an accredited college or university and must have been completed with a grade of C or better.
 In some cases, you may also be able to provide scores from a College-Level Examination Program (CLEP) exam to demonstrate enough proficiency in a topic to earn transfer credit.

 Transferring credits from a community college to university degree programs also requires a determination that the previous courses for which you hope to get credit for are actually relevant to your current degree program's requirements.
-Your Prior Learning Assessment Specialist will review the courses on your transcript in order to determine which ones overlap with the classes AIU requires for a degree program.
+Your Prior Learning Assessment Evaluator will review the courses on your transcript in order to determine which ones overlap with the classes AIU requires for a degree program.
 By confirming that qualifying courses have similar or equivalent content and curriculum, we may be able to help you move on to the next stage in your learning without skipping over any skills and knowledge you may need to pursue your educational goals.

 Agreements with Local Community Colleges

 Some colleges establish articulation agreements, where a community college and a university share a transfer credit plan between the two institutions.
-For example, AIU Houston has articulation agreements with a number of Texas community colleges.
 This means certain classes (and even entire groups of courses) have already been approved for transfer credit within some of our degree programs.
 By ensuring the credits from your community college experience will transfer directly into your particular degree program's course requirements, you may be able to earn credit for prior learning experience and pick up right where you left off with your previous education.

-AIU maintains articulation agreements with the following Houston-area and online community colleges:
+AIU maintains articulation agreements with the following community colleges: